aileentran/roam/README.md

 Back end:Postgres relational database, Python, Jinja

+Framework: Flask

 Google Maps APIs: Places API, Maps Javascript API, Distance Matrix API

 ## Features✨
 ![User registration/login](/static/images/readme/registerandlogin.png)
-Users can register and login safely thanks to password hashing using werkzeug.security!
+Users can register, login, and logout safely thanks to password hashing using werkzeug.security!

 <br>

-![Creating route and choosing mode of transportation and stop order](/static/images/readme/stoporder.png) Users can create customized routes by adding as many stops as they want and customizing the mode of transportation for each stop.
+![Creating route and choosing mode of transportation and stop order](/static/images/readme/stoporder.png) Users can create customized routes by adding as many stops as they want and customizing the mode of transportation for each stop. <br>
 For example:
->You're living your best life (because your home is at Fenton's Creamery🍨) and you need to go to Hackbright Academy. <br>
+>You're living your best life (because home is Fenton's Creamery🍨) and you need to go to Hackbright Academy. <br>
 >One of your favorite routes is to: <br>
 >(1) Drive to the San Leandro Bart station (first stop) <br>
 >(2) Take the Bart in to San Francisco, ultimately getting to Hackbright (second stop)